Scientists Discover Worm That Has Three Sexes

 Scientists have found a species of worm that has three sexes.
-The worm produces males females and hermaphrodites which is a biological term for an organism with reproductive organs from both sexes.
-According to Phys.org, the name of the species is Aunema Rhodensis and researchers say that it’s breaking the rules when it comes to genetics.
+The worm produces males, females, and hermaphrodites, which is a biological term for an organism with reproductive organs from both sexes.
+According to Phys.org, the name of the species is Auanema rhodensis and researchers say that it’s breaking the rules when it comes to genetics.

-Hermaphroditism isn’t that unusual among invertebrates but this worm’s version of it is unique.
+Hermaphroditism isn’t that unusual among invertebrates, but this worm’s version of it is unique.
 That’s because the hermaphrodites of the species can self-fertilize, which means that one worm can impregnate itself.

 “What’s not quite so common are self-fertile hermaphrodites.
 Think about earthworms: They’re hermaphrodites, but it still takes two, because of the way the sex works, they’re not self-fertile,” said Diana Shakes, a professor who has been studying the worms.